Leucisticboi/NoteTaker/README.md

 No installation is required.
 Simply navigate to the URL provided below.

 ## Usage
-Open the Note Taker with the URL provided below in [Live URL](#live-url).
+Open the Note Taker with the URL provided below in [live URL](#live-url).
 You will arrive at the landing page.
 Click the "Get Started" button.

 You will now be presented with the Note Taker page.
 One the left-hand side you will see existing notes.
 On the right-hand side you will see two empty fields to enter a new note title and text.